ibatuash/wro2023/README.md

 This is an assorted collection of things that we learned by doing a WRO challenge (2023, Elementary) for the first time.

 # Hardware
-## General design
+## Robot design
 - Try to make the design as simple as possible - and practice disassembling / reassembling the robot several times before competition.
 Small changes or mistakes in the design can break expectations in the program (for example, if position of distance sensor changes).
 - Robot stability: it is better keep the center of gravity low.
 This adds stability, and helps to reduce random errors on turns or movements
 - Wheel traction: Wheels from the Spike set can slip with high acceleration.
 WRO teams generally use larger / wider wheels (from other Lego sets) to have more traction.
 Even with the same surface, traction can depend on the surface below the playing field.
 When we were testing on the playin field with a soft carpet underneath it, there is more traction versus the same surface, placed on the hard underlying (wooden table).
 The reason for this, is that on the soft underlying surface, the robot pushes down the map with its own weight - this increases contact area for the wheels and therefor traction.

 ## Sensors and motors
-- Light sensors: black-to-white range depends on lighting conditions.
-In theory, light sensors output numbers from 0% (black) to 100% (white).
-In practice, this depends on background lighting conditions.
-With good lighting, black color can be 30% and white is 100%.
-With dim lighting, black can be 20% and white 50%.
+- Light sensors: In theory, light sensors output numbers from 0% (black) to 100% (white).
+In practice, this depends on the background lighting conditions: with good lighting, black color can be 30% and white is 100%.
+With dim lighting, black can be 20% and white 60%.
 This range matters a lot for "follow the line" logic.
 - New "Spike" hubs have 6 connection sockets only.
 Out of these:
 -- 2 are needed for wheels
 -- 1 or 2 are needed for light sensors (certainly 1 is needed for tracking, and second one is very likely needed for crossroad detection).